Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 If you’re a beer lover and want to try popular spots to grab beer from then you can book this Trolley Pub Mixer which hits 4 different bars.
 The Dog Bar is usually the most memorable for first-time visitors!
 I mean who wouldn’t want to play with dogs while drinking a cold one?

-The food scene in Tampa Bay had increasingly gained traction for being one of the best areas in the country for endless dining options.
-In fact Tampa just had several restaurants recognized in the Tampa MICHELIN guide.
-There are also several restaurants in St. Pete that match Tampa’s standards but don’t overlook the more casual dining options in downtown St Pete, a high-priced menu doesn’t always mean it’s the best.
+The food scene in Tampa Bay has increasingly gained traction for being one of the best areas in the country for endless dining options.
+In fact, Tampa just had several restaurants recognized in the Tampa MICHELIN guide.
+There are also several restaurants in St Pete that match Tampa’s standards but don’t overlook the more casual dining options in downtown St Pete, a high-priced menu doesn’t always mean it’s the best.

 It’s almost impossible to narrow down the best downtown restaurants into a compact list but below are my recommendations for first-time visitors.